POS Integration Using Power Platform and Azure API Management

 Sales Transaction Sync:

-A call to the API is triggered for every sale completed at the POS.
-While the endpoint is secured by APIM, Power Automate handles the transaction by posting it to the ERP system and updating the customer’s points in the CRM.
-79% of consumers expect consistent experiences across all sales channels, in-store, mobile, and online, making reliable POS integration critical to meeting these expectations.
+A call to the API is triggered for every completed sale at the POS.
+While APIM secures the endpoint, Power Automate handles the transaction by posting it to the ERP system and updating the customer’s points in the CRM.

 Inventory Updates: